Could The Cure Headline Glastonbury Again?

 The Telegraph's review of the festival mirrored Robert Smith's sentiment at the time, describing the scenes as like a "war zone," writing: "Interruption by helicopter or ambulance was the least of the problems facing the performers on the celebrated Pyramid stage: these were hardly the ideal conditions to demonstrate artistic excellence."

-Meanwhile, The Close to Me singer - who is curating this year's Meltdown festival at London's Southbank and is set to perform himself - admits the role has inspired him to get back into the studio.
+Meanwhile, The Close to Me singer - who curated the Meltdown festival at London's Southbank in June - admitted the role has inspired him to get back into the studio.

 "I've suddenly fallen in love with the idea of writing new songs, so it's had a really good effect on me."

-The Cure will mark their 40th anniversary as a band with a special gig at Barclaycard presents British Summer Time Hyde Park this summer.
+The Cure marked their 40th anniversary as a band with a special gig at Barclaycard presents British Summer Time Hyde Park on 7 July.